luresun/luri_keyboard/README.md

 - luri file is luri keyboard for xkb (linux systems)
-- luri.kmx file is luri keyboard for for desktop (keyman app on desktop: windows and so on)
+- luri.kmp file is for keyman app on all platforms including desktop (windows and so on)

 # Luri Alphabet to IPA Mapping